 Everolimus

-Everolimus belongs to a group of targeted therapy drugs called cancer growth inhibitors.
+Everolimus is a type of targeted therapy drugs called cancer growth inhibitors].
 It also works as an angiogenesis inhibitor.

 It may be used to treat: